top of page

 🌙 Why You’re Waking Up at 2–3am Every Night

+Waking in the middle of the night isn’t random — it’s often your nervous system trying to get your attention.
+Understanding why can be the first step toward deeper, more restorative sleep.
 And what your body may be trying to tell you Waking up at 2–3am every night isn’t random.
 If it’s happening consistently — especially if you wake up alert, anxious, overheated, or unable to fall back asleep — your physiology is likely involved.
-Let’s talk about what’s actually happening. 🧠 1.
-Cortisol Spikes at the Wrong Time Between 2–4am, your body begins preparing for morning.
-Cortisol should slowly rise toward 4-6 am to help you wake refreshed.
-But in many people, it ris
+Let’s talk about what’s actually happening. 🧠

 3 min read